tsunrise/ech/README.md

 That's it.

-*I used this tool quite often in my personal study/work, but this tool may/should still have bugs.
+*I am using this tool quite often in my personal study/work, but this tool may/should still have bugs.
 If so please submit an issue.
 Thanks!*